A Pastor and Porn

 Steve Schneider

-Steve has served in varied ways over the years but has more recently been focussed on church board work.
-He served on his first church board 36 years ago.
-Since that time, he has served on four different church boards and the District Executive Committee of the CPD.
-Over the last 12 years Steve has actively been teaching and consulting with church and not-for-profit boards within and outside of The Alliance Canada to help them develop healthy governance practices.
+Steve has served in various ways over the years but has focused more recently on church board work.
+He served on his first church board 38 years ago.
+Since then, he has served on four church boards and the District Executive Committee of the CPD.
+Over the last 14 years, Steve has actively been teaching and consulting with church and not-for-profit boards within and outside of The Alliance Canada to help them develop healthy governance practices.

 Keith Cheung